Chart Color Schemes

 Household Composition

-Castle Hill features high concentrations of family households, with a fairly typical median household size
+Castle Hill features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.8% of all households, including 48.0% couples with children, 24.9% couples without children, and 9.0% single parent families.
-Non-family households account for the remaining 17.2%, with lone person households at 15.9% and group households comprising 1.3%.
-The median household size is 3.0 people, which aligns with the Greater Sydney average.
+Family households account for 82.8% of all households, including 48.0% couples with children, 24.9% couples without children, and 9.0% single parent families.
+Non-family households make up the remaining 17.2%, with lone person households at 15.9% and group households comprising 1.3%.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households